Hiya, folks, and welcome back to the fastest three hours in media, Rush Limbaugh.

 So that went down to defeat.

-In Utah, that one really wasn't close either.
+That one really wasn't close either.

-Now, there are a number of different factors there, because I think a lot of people would like the idea of being able to send their kids to private school, but they don't want any tax increases on anything right now.
+Now, there are a number of different factors there because I think a lot of people would like the idea of being able to send their kids to private school, but they don't want any tax increases on anything right now.

-So what do the Republicans have to do?
+So, what do the Republicans have to do?

 We've already got the Democrats on the immigration issue.

-It is a winning issue for the Republicans if they'll just have the guts to come out against Amnesty, get serious about border security.
+It is a winning issue for the Republicans if they'll just have the guts to come out against amnesty, get serious about border security.

 Number two is taxes.